Daryl Somers: Cartoon Corner and Hey Hey It's Saturday era (1971–77, 1979–1999)

-Somers started professional TV work on 14 July 1971, after being spotted by Ernie Carroll and invited to audition.
-His audition included an impersonation of Mr Magoo.
+Somers started professional TV work on 14 July 1971.
+Two stories have been told about his entree into television; one that he was spotted by Ernie Carroll and invited to audition.
+In this telling, his audition included an impersonation of Mr Magoo.
+A different version of the story, in Somers' own telling from a 1976 issue of TV Week, is that he was taking singing lessons from Evie Hayes who arranged for him to audition for a hosting role.
+He impressed a panel of 'people sitting upstairs' with his Popeye voice, and was told three weeks later he had the job.
 He was paid $75 ($863.22 in 2022 terms) a week as the Melbourne host of Cartoon Corner.

 The Sydney Cartoon Corner had previously been shown in Melbourne with the name Skeeter's Cartoon Corner; it was hosted by James Kemsley who would go on to draw the famous Ginger Meggs comic strip for 23 years.
 Somers' first words were "Hi, I'm Daryl Somers; Skeeter will no longer be with us, and now it's time for a cartoon."
 (Another account has it that his opening line was, 'Hello, I'm Daryl Somers and I'll be here for as long as you want me').
 Kemsley continued to host the Sydney Cartoon Corner until mid-1973, and other states would have their own similar but unique programs.

 Soon after Somers' debut on Cartoon Corner, he began hosting additional children's shows on GTV-9.
 The first of these was on 23 August 1971, for a week's programming under the title Holiday Carnival.
 This was a two-and-a-half hour slot in which Somers presented competitions alongside the footballer Peter McKenna who provided football tips—interspersing a screening of various old films such as the 1944 western Ghost Guns.
 This short-lived series of programs proved to be the forerunner to Hey Hey It's Saturday, which officially began on 9 October 1971.
 Somers and McKenna continued as hosts, but eight weeks later the show introduced the pink puppet Ossie Ostrich, operated and voiced by Carroll.
 Old films continued to be a feature of the early shows: the first Hey Hey It's Saturday incorporated the Shirley Temple film Stowaway.
 McKenna continued to be billed as cohost until September 1972 and the following month, Ossie Ostrich's name began to appear alongside Somers' in TV listings.

 While it quickly morphed into a Saturday morning children's cartoon show—an expanded version of Cartoon Corner, which Somers continued to host for some years (the Somers Cartoon Corner was broadcast in Sydney as well as Melbourne beginning in 1975) Hey Hey It's Saturday gradually expanded in both size and scope.